Student Portal Faculty Portal Library Student Events Online Courses Continuing Ed

 ANDREW MORSE, PH.D.

 Assistant Professor.
 Licensed Professional Counselor, National Certified Counselor, Certified Professional Counselor Supervisor.
-Ph.D., M.S.
-Mercer University; B.B.A.
+Ph.D.
+Counselor Education and Supervision, Mercer University; M.S.
+Counseling, Mercer University; B.B.A.
 University of West Georgia.
 Specializations: addiction counseling, marital counseling, adult children of alcoholics.
 Member: ACA, ACES, Southern ACES, LPCA of GA

 Andrew Morse

-Faculty Instructor.
-Licensed Marriage and Family Therapist.
+Assistant Professor.
+Licensed Marriage and Family Therapist, AAMFT Approved Supervisor.
 Ph.D.
-Candidate Marriage and Family Therapy, Lee University; M.A.
+Marriage and Family Therapy, Lee University; M.A.
 Marriage and Family Therapy with specializations in Child and Adolescent Counseling and Christian Sex Therapy, Richmont Graduate University; B.A.
-Psychology, Taylor University.
+Taylor University.
 Specializations: sex therapy; couples, marital, and family counseling; religious trauma/abuse, religious deconstruction.
-Member: AAMFT
+Member: AAMFT, TNAMFT

 Emily Oliver